rehierl/abstract-properties/14-x-types-of-scopes/14-0-pre-order-traces/1-1-examples.md

 The following will provide examples of notable embedded suborders.

-Note that not every suborder is an actual subgraph to the super-order's cover relation.
+Note that not every suborder is an actual subgraph to the cover relation of a super-order.
 In contrary to that, and in the context of this discussion, every subgraph corresponds with an actual suborder.

-Note that the following examples will in general describe the default case, while ignoring special edge cases which have the potential to render the statements invalid that are attached to these examples.
+Note that the following examples will in general describe the default case, while ignoring special edge cases which have the potential to render those statements invalid that are attached to the following examples.

 <!-- ======================================================================= -->
 ## total suborders to total orders